alexfigliolia/bottom-sheet/README.md

 | `children`  | `undefined`  | Content elements you wish to render inside your bottom sheet |

 ## Browser Support
-This package relies on CSS variables in order to function.
-For more detailed information on specific browser version support, please reference the [CSS Variables](https://caniuse.com/css-variables) support table.
+This package relies on CSS Custom Properties in order to function.
+For more detailed information on specific browser version support, please reference the [CSS Custom Properties](https://caniuse.com/?search=CSS%20custom%20properties) support table.